 Stephen Roe Lewis was raised in Sacaton, “Gu-u-Ki”, on the Gila River Indian Community.
-His parents are Rodney and Willardene Lewis.
-His paternal grandparents are the late Rev. Roe Blaine and Sally Lewis.
-His maternal grandparents are the late Willard and Catherine Pratt.
-Mr. Lewis has an eighteen year old son, Daniel.
+His father is the late Rodney Lewis and mother Willardene Lewis.
+Mr. Lewis has a son, Daniel currently attending Arizona State University.

-Stephen Roe Lewis graduated from Arizona State University with a Bachelors Science and pursued graduate studies at John F. Kennedy School of Government at Harvard University.
+Stephen Roe Lewis graduated from Arizona State University with a Bachelor’s of Science and pursued graduate studies at John F. Kennedy School of Government at Harvard University.

 Governor Lewis was the first Native film curator for the Sundance Film Festival in Park City, Utah and was an Associate Producer for the groundbreaking and critically acclaimed TBS six-part feature documentary, “The Native Americans.”

-Currently Governor Lewis proudly serves on the Board of Directors for the Native American Rights Fund (NARF), the Executive Board for the National Indian Gaming Association (NIGA) and the Board of Trustees for the Heard Museum of Phoenix.
+Governor Lewis proudly serves as the Secretary of the National Congress of American Indians, President of the Arizona State University’s American Indian Policy Institute Board of Directors, on the Executive Board for the National Indian Gaming Association (NIGA), and on the Board of Trustees for the Heard Museum of Phoenix.

 Phone: (520) 562-9840 or (520) 562 9841